Cultural Diversity In Travel Nursing

 • White – 75.4%

 Gender plays a role in the travel nursing profession, as 90% of nurses are female, and 10% are male.
-But within those numbers, there are a multitude of cultures blending together.
+But within those numbers, there is a multitude of cultures blending together.

 Importance of Understanding Workplace Diversity